prabalsslw/SSLCOMMERZ_Magento_1.9/README.md

 # SSLCOMMERZ_Magento
 SSLCOMMERZ-Online Payment Gateway For Bangladesh

+This Module Only Work for Magento Version 1.9

 Installation steps

 Please follow these steps to install the SSLCOMMERZ Payment Gateway module.